-detained.
-In some cases detainees have died while in detention under suspicious circumstances.
-Inhumane treatment in detention, though prohibited by law, is common and torture is frequently inflicted as a means for extracting confessions.
+treatment in detention, though prohibited by law, is common, and torture is frequently inflicted as a means for extracting confessions.
 Not surprisingly, Turkmenistan has failed to carry out transparent investigations relating to the maltreatment and death of detainees, despite international urging.

-The Ministry of National Security, reportedly the body responsible for most arbitrary arrests, and the police operate with impunity and have high levels of corruption.
+The Ministry of National Security, reported to be responsible for most arbitrary arrests, and the police operate with impunity and are characterized by high levels of corruption.
 While there have been attempts, particularly by the Office of Security and Cooperation in Europe, to train high-ranking Turkmen officials on proper procedures that comply with international standards, these efforts have failed.